Ethel Lee (McLain) Cradic

 •

 CHURCH HILL - Ethel Lee (McLain) Cradic of Church Hill, took Jesus's hand and he led her to the Land of No-more on Monday, August 29, 2016.
 The family will receive friends from 1 to 3 pm Thursday at the Johnson - Arrowood Funeral Home and anytime at the home of her daughter, Genell Cradic.
 Funeral services will follow at 3 pm with Rev. Gary Gerhardt and Rev. Edward H. McLain officiating.
 Graveside services will follow at the Church Hill Memory Gardens with family and friends serving as pallbearers.
-The family expresses heartfelt gratitude to Wing D staff and nurses at the Church Hill Life Care and Rehab and Madison House Adult Day Care, especially to Sheila, Diane and Shirley, for their kindness and loving and tender care.
 In lieu of flowers, the family requests memorial donations be made in her name to Higher Ground Baptist Church, First Baptist Church of Church Hill or First Broad Street United Methodist Church in Kingsport.
 To leave an online message for the Cradic family, please contact us @www.jfhonline.com Johnson - Arrowood Funeral Home of Church Hill is honored to serve the Cradic family.